 This is the ultimate snooker guide for beginners.
-Explains everything you need to know about snooker i.e. basics, rules, gameplay and tips.
+Learn how to play snooker, from the basics and rules to gameplay and tips.

 Snooker is one of the most enjoyable and accessible cue sport that can be played by two or more people.
 The game can be played in teams, such as doubles, or in a one-on-one format.
 Additionally, one can also practice snooker solo.